StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 - Autofill passwords and passkeys: Off
 - Save and fill basic info: Off

-NOTE 1: Never save passwords in browsers.
+> :information_source: **NOTE 1**: Never save passwords in browsers.
 Use a password manager instead.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).
+>

-NOTE 2: Never save payment info in browsers.
+> :information_source: **NOTE 2**: Never save payment info in browsers.
 A password manager can be used to also save payment information.